Travel Support for Attendees

 ESA offers the following opportunities for students to supplement existing meeting funding.
 We caution against submitting an abstract under the assumption that a speaker’s entire travel budget will be supported by any one of these opportunities.

 Some of ESA’s sections offer competitive awards.
 The student section offers several awards each year, typically.
 Other sections offer awards for students studying specific areas of ecology.
 These awards are administered by each section and each section’s deadlines, point of contact, and application process will vary.
 You can read more about all of the section awards.

-In order to be considered for a volunteer assignment, you must:
+In order to be considered for a volunteer assignment at this meeting, by the June 27 Early Bird deadline each applicant must: